selfdual-brain/dexter-manual/source/07-executors.rst

 Places marked above with red asterisk are where non-trivial logic must be plugged-in:

-**1: Half-market selection**
+**1: Making next executor decision**
   At this point, one of two half-markets must be picked.
 This is equivalent to selecting a direction: :math:`AAA \rightarrow BBB` or :math:`BBB \rightarrow AAA`.
 In the context of "oriented" market, this means selecting "asks" or "bids" side of the order book.
+  Additionally, the order type (``Limit`` vs ``Stop``) must be selected here.
+  An executor is free to give up at this point, if the state of the market does not allow for executing of any order.

-**2: Swap preconditions**
+**2: Checking swap preconditions**
   At this point swap preconditions are checked.
 Red light will abort swap creation and terminate the executor loop.

-**3: Swap amounts**
-  Deciding on amounts of the next swap to be executed.
-Because of **Rule #5: Natural trading priority**, the next swap to be executed must relate to the position at the head of the positions list (because the positions list is ordered by price-then-order-time.
+**3: Calculating swap amount and executing the swap** Deciding on amounts of the next swap to be executed.
+Because of **Rule #5: Natural trading priority**, the next swap to be executed must be for the head position on the positions collection (because the positions list is ordered by price-then-order-time).

-**4: Executor loop termination**
-  Deciding if the executor loop should continue or exit.

-In the algorithms of the executor loop we outline below, ``pos`` is the just-added position.
-While defining a new swap, ``x`` is the amount of tokens received from AMM and ``y`` is the amount of tokens given to AMM.

-We follow attributes
-and methods as defined in the UML model.
+**4: Post-swap assertions**
+  Extension point for plugging-in diagnostic assertions to be checked after every swap.

 Arithmetic precision problems and their solution
 ------------------------------------------------